Simple Supper Friday: Destructed Pesto Meatza

 Directions:

-- Heat olive oil in a large pan over medium heat.
+- Melt the butter in a large pan over medium heat.
 Add ground turkey and mix around in the pan, breaking up the chunks of meat.

 - Once the meat is browned, add the chopped tomatoes.
 I also added several sliced cherry tomatoes that I needed to use up.
 Stir well.